With private eyes and political muscle, horse racing’s elite pushed to punish dopers

 He was sentenced in March to 18 months in prison, which he will begin later this year.
 He also has to forfeit more than $3.8 million in proceeds from the websites, though he claims horses were a “minuscule part” of his business, which also included supplements for racing pigeons, dogs, camels and other animals.

 Robinson said the hardest part of his punishment is a lifelong ban on training or raising horses.
-He grew up in a family of horsemen in Ohio, and expressed contrition for his role — however small he claimed it to be — in harming its integrity.
-“I love this sport," Robinson said.
-"I never meant to put a black eye on it.”
+He grew up in a family of horsemen in Ohio and expressed contrition for his role — however small he claimed it to be — in harming its integrity.
+“I love this sport,” Robinson said.
+“I never meant to put a black eye on it.”

 Notably absent from the indictments were the biggest fish: the owner, who gets the lion’s share of the profits from a doped horse.
 Asked if he wanted to put owners in cuffs as well, Janney responded: “I think if there’s an owner who’s actively involved in the commission of these things, then that would certainly be somebody I’d love to see have their day in court.”